TiagoLisboa/comic-shop/README.md

 # Comic Shop App

-This project consums the [marvel comics api](developer.marvel.com).
+This is a simple comic shop app, powered by [react](https://github.com/facebook/react) and [redux](https://github.com/reduxjs/redux).
+The comics come from the [marvel comics api](developer.marvel.com).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).